Minami-Imajō Station

-Minami-Imajō Station (南今庄駅, Minamiimajō-eki) is a railway station on the Hokuriku Main Line in the town of Minamiechizen, Fukui Prefecture, Japan, operated by the West Japan Railway Company (JR West).
+Minami-Imajō Station (南今庄駅, Minamiimajō-eki) is a railway station on the Hapi-Line Fukui Line in the town of Minamiechizen, Fukui Prefecture, Japan, operated by the Hapi-Line Fukui.

 Lines

-Minamiimajō Station is served by the Hokuriku Main Line, and is located 62.5 kilometers from the terminus of the line at Tsuruga.
+Minami-Imajō Station is served by the Hapi-Line Fukui Line, and is located 16.6 kilometers from the terminus of the line at Tsuruga.

 Station layout

 The station consists of two opposed side platform connected by a level crossing.
 There is no station building.
 The station is unattended.